Trust isn't a marketing word.

 • Your encryption password:If you lose it, the data is mathematically unrecoverable.
 This is the cost of true zero-knowledge encryption.
 Store the password in a password manager.
 Print it.
 Both.

-• Datacenter-level disaster:Single LA datacenter means a major regional event (earthquake, fire, sustained grid failure) is a worst case.
+• Site-level disaster:A single LA location means a major regional event (earthquake, fire, sustained grid failure) is a worst case.
 Mitigation: customers should follow the 3-2-1 rule with at least one local copy.
-ServerCrate is your offsite — not your only — backup.
+ServerCrate is your offsite - not your only - backup.

-• Operator availability:Solo operation means support response targets are 24 hours, not 4.
-We don't claim a 99.99% uptime SLA we can't enforce solo.
+• Support response:At our current scale, support response targets are 24 hours, not 4.
+We don't claim a 99.99% uptime SLA we can't enforce at this size.
 Status is published live at status.servercrate.net.

 How to verify any of this